 Table of Contents

-This article introduces the camera model, parameters, and some other usage notes for physical cameras, as well as how to use custom cameras for input extensions.
+This article introduces the camera model, parameters, and other usage considerations for physical cameras, as well as how to extend input using custom cameras.

 camera